If you want to get started training with gymnastic rings, you’ve come to the right place!

 And again, even if you feel like 99% of your weight is in your feet, we can still work and improve the 1% that you are putting into your arms!

 Make sure whatever your rings are attached to is solid before leaning back with straight arms and body.
-Puff your chest up and pull it to the rings!
+Then puff your chest up and pull it to the rings!

 Ring Dips are one of my favorite exercises for the awesome challenge they provide.
 Lower yourself down until your chest touches the rings (yes, that low!) and then push up until you are in a straight arm support position.